 Those of you who’ve tried travelling with Rheumatoid Arthritis already know how hard it can be.

-Even the shortest trips feel like you’re trying to conquer Mount Everest with an elephant on your back and glass in your boots, while someone’s holding a hot flame to your joints.
+Even the shortest trip with Rheumatoid Arthritis feels like you’re trying to conquer Mount Everest with an elephant on your back and glass in your boots, while someone’s holding a hot flame to your joints.

 For non-sufferers, this might sound extreme, but it’s true.
 The debilitating effects of Rheumatoid Arthritis are often underestimated, routinely misunderstood and sadly far too common.

 As you know, Bridget has lived with Rheumatoid Arthritis for over 28 years.
 Not once has she responded to treatment during that time, meaning her body has taken an almighty battering.

 And, getting back to the point of this post, we’ve learned quite a lot about “Travelling with Rheumatoid Arthritis”.

 I’ve been writing about accessible tourism for three years, and although I talk about travelling in a wheelchair, I don’t think I’ve ever spoken specifically about travelling with RA, I think it’s about time I put that right.